se-edu/se-book/modeling/modelingBehaviors/activityDiagrams/q-tick-sequence.md

 <panel header="{{ icon_Q_A }} Which sequences are not allowed?">
 <question>

-Which of these sequence of actions is not allowed by the given activity diagram?
+Which of these sequences of actions is not allowed by the given activity diagram?

 - [ ] i. start a b c d end
 - [ ] ii. start a b c d e f g c d end